Light (anti-)nuclei and (anti-)hypertriton production in $pp$ collisions at $\sqrt{s} =0.90, 2.76$ and $7$ TeV: Models

 \section{Models}

-The { {PACIAE}} model~\cite{sa1} is based on PYTHIA6.4 model and is promoted to study the nucleus-nucleus collisions mainly, relying on the collision geometry and nucleon-nucleon ($NN$) total cross section~\cite{Sjostrand}.
-Compared with the { {PYTHIA}}, in the { {PACIAE}} model the string fragmentation is switched-off temporarily, and the (anti-)diquarks break randomly into (anti-)quarks, leading to forming the partonic initial state.
-Then parton rescattering is introduced, and using the 2 $\rightarrow$ 2 (LO¨CpQCD) parton-parton interaction cross-sections to calculate parton rescattering in QGM~\cite{Cambridge}.
-In this stage, a $K$ factor is added to describe non-perturbative and higher order corrections.
+Based on the { {PYTHIA6.4}} model~\cite{Sjostrand}, the { {PACIAE}}~\cite{sa1} is promoted to mainly study the hadron-hadron and nucleus-nucleus collisions, relying on the collision geometry and nucleon-nucleon ($NN$) total cross section.
+In the { {PACIAE}} model the strings at this stage will randomly break into free partons, forming the partonic initial state.
+Then parton rescattering is introduced using the 2 $\rightarrow$ 2 (LO-pQCD) interaction cross sections of parton-parton ~\cite{Cambridge}.
 After parton rescattering the hadronization then proceeds~\cite{Yan, Sjostrand,sa1}.
 At last, a hadron rescattering is introduced, in which the two-body collision method~\cite{Tai,Sa} is applied, until all hadrons have reached freeze-out.

-We generated the final state particles by the { {PACIAE}} model~\cite{sa1}, and refer to { {DCPC}} model~\cite{Yan1} to calculate the light nuclei and anti-nuclei production.
-Considering quantum statistical mechanics~\cite{kubo}, one can not precisely tell both positions and momentum ($\vec q, \vec p$) of a particle in the phase-space, according to the uncertainty principle
+We generated the final-state particles by { {PACIAE}} model~\cite{sa1}, and then hadrons are processed with { {DCPC}} model~\cite{Yan1} to build light (anti-)nuclei.
+Considering the uncertainty principle in quantum statistical mechanics~\cite{kubo},

-One may only know that the particle lies somewhere within a volume of $\Delta\vec q\Delta\vec p$ or state inside a quantum box of six-dimension.
-A particle state occupies a volume ($h^3$) within the six-dimension phase-space~\cite{chen1}.
-Then, we may define a integral to directly estimate the yield for a single particle:
+one can only know that a particle (positions $\vec q$ and momentum $\vec p$ ) lies somewhere within a volume of $\Delta\vec q\Delta\vec p$ or state inside a quantum "box" occupied a volume ($h^3$) of six-dimension phase space~\cite{chen1}.
+Then one could define a integral to directly evaluate the yield for a single particle:

-Here, $H$ is the Hamiltonian and $E$ is the energy of particle.
-The yield of N particles may be similarly estimated with
+Here, $H$ is the Hamiltonian, $E$ denotes the energy of the particle.
+Likewise, the yield for N particles could be valued with